 At the end of 2015, Dapper Coffee Co. opened alongside new luxury sports car showroom, Club9.
 Together they offer a space where classic-car enthusiasts and city dwellers can roll in for coffee, enjoy a laid-back lunch, have their wheels polished and possibly even purchase a Porsche on their way out.
 We have it on good authority that their baked eggs are the perfect way to start your day.

 This teeny tiny hole in the wall offers no seating space, but serves fast and filling sandwiches and refreshments.

 No. 70-72: The Hot Skillet

-Housed inside the Youngblood Gallery, The Hot Skillet is a new venture by former My Kitchen Rules SA finalists Gomotsegang Modiselle and Oginga Siwundla.
+Housed inside the Youngblood Gallery, The Hot Skillet is a venture by former My Kitchen Rules SA finalists Gomotsegang Modiselle and Oginga Siwundla.
 They serve simple well-done classics like eggs Benedict and lunchtime sandwiches, and often host shisa nyama nights.